Management of acute coronary syndrome: Rehabilitation

-Additional objectives are to prevent life-threatening arrhythmias or conduction disturbances.
+Additional objectives are preventing life-threatening arrhythmias or conduction disturbances.
 This requires monitoring in a coronary care unit and protocolized administration of antiarrhythmic agents.
 Antiarrhythmic agents are typically only given to individuals with life-threatening arrhythmias after a myocardial infarction and not to suppress the ventricular ectopy that is often seen after a myocardial infarction.

 Cardiac rehabilitation aims to optimize function and quality of life in those affected by a heart disease.
-This can be with the help of a physician, or in the form of a cardiac rehabilitation program.
+This can be with the help of a physician or in the form of a cardiac rehabilitation program.

 Physical exercise is an important part of rehabilitation after a myocardial infarction, with beneficial effects on cholesterol levels, blood pressure, weight, stress and mood.
 Some patients become afraid of exercising because it might trigger another infarct.
 Patients are encouraged to exercise, and should only avoid certain exerting activities.
 Local authorities may place limitations on driving motor vehicles.
 In most cases, the advice is a gradual increase in physical exercise during about 6–8 weeks following an MI.
 If it doesn't feel too hard for the patient, the advice about exercise is then the same as applies to anyone else to gain health benefits, that is, at least 20–30 minutes of moderate exercise on most days (at least five days per week) to the extent of getting slightly short of breath.

 Some people are afraid to have sex after a heart attack.
 Most people can resume sexual activities after 3 to 4 weeks.
-The amount of activity needs to be dosed to the patient's possibilities.
+The amount of activity needs to be adjusted to the patient's capabilities.

 Special cases

 Cocaine

-Cocaine associated myocardial infarction should be managed in a manner similar to other patients with acute coronary syndrome, except that beta blockers should not be used and benzodiazepines should be administered early.
+Cocaine associated myocardial infarction should be managed like other patients with acute coronary syndrome, except that beta blockers should not be used and benzodiazepines should be administered early.
 The treatment itself may have complications.
-If attempts to restore the blood flow are initiated after a critical period of only a few hours, the result may be a reperfusion injury instead of amelioration.
+If attempts to restore blood flow are initiated after a critical period of only a few hours, the result may be reperfusion injury instead of amelioration.